 Agile, V Model, Waterfall, Spiral – a comprehensive guide to the development models.

-Most of the projects work according to a specific software development model chosen by development but in some cases could be used some different models work in parallel.
+Most projects follow a specific software development model chosen by the development team.
+However, in some cases, different models might operate concurrently.

-For example, the V-Model or Waterfall model combined the Agile model.
+Take, for instance, the V-Model or Waterfall model combined with Agile practices.

-Here is an in-Depth Guide to the Advantages and Disadvantages of Different Software Development Life Cycle Models: Agile, V Model, Waterfall, and Spiral.
+Explore a comprehensive guide to understanding the pros and cons of various Software Development Life Cycle Models: Agile, V Model, Waterfall, and Spiral.
+Delve into each model’s intricacies to navigate the best fit for your project.

 The original SDLC model was the Waterfall model.
 This model is very simple to understand and very well known in the development process.